-TMJ Disorder Treatment & Sleep Apnea Treatment in San Francisco
+TMJ & Sleep Apnea Treatment in San Francisco

 Dr. Samir Ayoub is invested in not only the health and beauty of your teeth, but also your general health and wellbeing.
 When a condition such as sleep apnea or temporomandibular joint disorder threatens your quality of life, he is ready with a range of solutions to relieve pain and address the root of the problem.
-Dr. Ayoub is one of the few dentists in San Francisco with the education, training and experience to treat these complex health issues.
+Dr. Ayoub is one of the few cosmetic dentists in the Bay Area with the education, training and experience to treat these complex health issues.

 Sleep apnea is a disorder characterized by the intermittent cessation of breath during sleep.
 There are a few different kinds of sleep apnea — one of them being obstructive sleep apnea.
 OSA occurs when the airway is blocked by excessive tissue in the back of the tongue, throat or nose.
 This compromises the natural breathing pattern and can cause up to 30 cessations in breath per minute.
 Individuals with sleep apnea often snore loudly or make gasping or choking noises as their body struggles to resume breathing.